 Attendance and active participation are compulsory in all classes.
-Two absences per course are excused, unless otherwise stated in the course syllabus.
-Additional absences will not be excused unless a doctor's note is submitted.
+Absences will not be excused unless a doctor's note is submitted.
 A written explanation of any absence from class must be submitted to the lecturer, if possible prior the absence, but no later than a week afterwards.
 A student who attends less than 11 lectures of the classes in any course will not be eligible to receive credit for that course.